Mary Spencer Watson: Biography

 After the War, Watson received several public commissions, often for large architectural pieces.
 These included two commissions from the architect Sir Frederick Gibberd for Magic Beast for Crofton Common Infant School at Longbridge and for Chiron Teaching the Young Hero for Harlow New Town.
 A visit to Greece in 1953 inspired Musician, a large Purbeck stone carving which was shown at the Royal Academy in 1955.
 Seen by Sir Edward Maufe this led to a commission for two gilded limewood angels for Guildford Cathedral.
 In 1958 Watson completed a commission for Cambridge University, creating a bas-relief series for the exterior of the Chemistry Faculty Building depicting the university arms and five alchemy symbols.
 Her Four Symbols of the Evangelists, in Purbeck stone, now lead to the north entrance of Wells Cathedral.
 In 2000, in the churchyard at Langton Matravers, Watson installed Purbeck Quarryman.
 Watson exhibited with the Fine Art Society, at Foyles Gallery, at the National Society of Painters, Sculptors and Gravers, with the New Art Centre and the Women's International Art Club.
-She had solo shows at Pelter/ Sands in Bristol, at Dorset County Museum and a large retrospective at the Salisbury and South Wiltshire Museum, with pieces shown at Salisbury Cathedral, in 2004.
+She had solo shows at Pelter/ Sands in Bristol, at the Dorset County Museum and a large retrospective at the Salisbury and South Wiltshire Museum, with pieces shown at Salisbury Cathedral, in 2004.

 For fifty years until her death, Watson was in a relationship with Margot Baynes who lived at Dunshay Manor with her children.
 Watson bequeathed the property to the Landmark Trust who, after a lengthy legal argument with Margot's daughter, Hetty Baynes, restored the Manor and began hosting public events there in April 2019.